Remove (education)

 A Remove class in education is or was a group of students at an English public school, typically a year group: for example the year group between the fourth form and the fifth form.
-In the state maintained secondary schools the Remove class described a class for pupils who had already moved through Fifth Form (Year 11) but needed to resit the Ordinary Level ('O'level) GCE examination.
+In the state maintained secondary schools the Remove class was a class for pupils who had already moved through Fifth Form (Year 11) but needed to resit the Ordinary Level ('O'level) GCE examination.

 The name originally described the pupils who had been removed (moved on an academic year) from the class described as the Shell.
 The latter name originates from Westminster School where junior pupils were taught in an alcove which resembled a shell.
 Over time usage evolved differently across individual schools.